Last reviewed and updated: 11 May 2020

 That’s how I came to be motivated to write at length about Cleanup, Close, and Cancel handling in WDF drivers.
 An additional, private, motivation is that while we cover this topic in our Writing WDF Drivers seminar, we almost never have the time to talk about it in the level of depth that I’d prefer.
 So, I figured an article would be useful for many purposes.

-The first thing to understand is that, at least in the driver world (as opposed to the file systems), you need to consider processing for Cleanup, Close, and Cancel together.
-This is because they’re often confused and processing for these functions often interact.
+The first thing to understand is that, at least in the driver world (as opposed to the file systems world), you need to consider processing for Cleanup, Close, and Cancel together.
+This is because they’re often confused and processing for these functions often interacts.

 Also, as we begin our discussion, please keep in mind that what we say here about Cleanup, Close, and Cancel is entirely specific to WDF.
 As in most things WDF, it is never a good idea to attempt to “map” from WDM to WDF (or vice-versa) in your head and expect to be able to figure things out.
 That way madness lies.
 The WDF Framework is its own I/O processing ecosystem.
 Sure, it interacts with WDM, but the rules for how WDF drivers work are established solely and entirely by WDF.
 Just because something works a certain way in WDM is no reason to believe the same is true for WDF.